MarkJGx/markjgx.github.io/_posts/2022-01-09-speeding-unreal.md

 UE4_GITDEPS_ARGS=--cache=C:\Users\markjg\clones\GitDepsCache --cache-days=180 --cache-size-multiplier=5
 ```

-The important line here is the `--cache=YourLocalCacheDirectoryPathHere`, that's where you local cache will live.
+The important line here is the `--cache=YourLocalCacheDirectoryPathHere`, that's where your local cache will live.
 This directory can rapidly grow in size, at the time of writing my cache directory takes up around 26GB's.
+You're done!

 How does this work?
 Every time you run the engine's `./Setup` executable, that'll will invoke the `GitDependency` tool.
 Which checks for any invalid (outdated, non-existent) resources and opts to download them.
 Dependency fetches also happen after certain git operations, specifically on post checkout and post merge (Invoked by git hooks `.git\hooks`, as `post-checkout`, `post-merge`).